lbke/ssr-theory/readme.md

     })
 }

-// This is the tricky part: this function will be run during static render
+// This function will be run during static render
 // for all the private articles of the database,
 // and also be run during request-time render
 // There is no way to tell whether it's static or request-time render,